-Everyone has let their fitness slip over lockdown.
-The only question is by how much?
+Everyone has let their fitness slip after being in and out of lockdowns… The only question is by how much?

 Well, there’s only one way to find out and that’s through some fun fitness challenges.
 To test your endurance, strength, and cardio, we want challenges that are simple to set up, difficult, and measurable.